 Seasons of Interest:

 Transplant easily, prefers wet soils in full sun, soil pH adaptable.

-Extremely fast growing making it weak-wooded and brittle.
+Extremely fast growing, making it weak-wooded and brittle.

-Produces suckers and agressive roots.
+Produces suckers and aggressive roots.

 Disease, pests, and problems

 Roots are shallow-rotted and can invade septic and sewer systems.